oscerd/cassandra-server/README.md

 # Cassandra Server QuickStart

 This quickstart exposes a 3 nodes Cassandra cluster.
+The configuration is inspired to the [Kubernetes Cassandra example](https://github.com/kubernetes/kubernetes/tree/master/examples/storage/cassandra)

 ### Building